Results from the course “Paul Klee and vector fields”

 The picture was painted on square paper with a side length of 21 cm.
 In the middle is a square with a side length of 13 cm, which is composed of other squares with side lengths of 1 cm, 2 cm, 3 cm, 5 cm or 8 cm.
 Each of these individual squares is painted with either pink, blue, yellow, white, or green acrylic paint.
 It is also easy to see that all side lengths of all squares are composed of the Fibonacci sequence.
 In addition, the square, which is 13 cm✕13 cm, contains 34 squares, where the number 34 is also a member of the Fibonacci sequence.

-Noch kein Titel (No Titel Yet)
+Noch kein Titel (No Title Yet)

 Acrylic on canvas, 30cm x 40cm, 2019.

 The project “No title” is an interpretation of the Pythagoras tree, which is a form of a fractal.
 Fractals represent geometric patterns that describe certain natural or artificial patterns.
 The picture was painted with acrylic paint on a thin canvas.
 The background is black and the Pythagoras tree is gray and white.
-The design was chosen to emphasize the characteristic triangle in Pythagoras with dark areas, as these stand out next to the light squares.
+The design was chosen to emphasize Pythagoras' characteristic triangle with dark areas, as these stand out next to the light squares.
 The connection between art and mathematics is strengthened by the artistic abstract design of the tree on the one hand and the emphasis on mathematics on the other.

 Es dreht sich.
 (It is spinning.)